Let’s Talk About The Plastic Problem

 Petition

 Organisations such as WWF (the World Wildlife Fund) and Greenpeace (a global network of independent national and regional campaigning organisations) regularly write petitions that are accessible to anyone with an internet connection.
 Once over a certain signature threshold, these petitions are then sent to the relevant governments and corporations.
-If you do sign a petition, remember to share it to others to keep the conversation going.
+If you do sign a petition, remember to share it with others to keep the conversation going.

 • WWF petitions: US, UK